Bin1512/webdevelopement/README.md

 # webdevelopement
- create a simple webpage using HTML, CSS, and JavaScript in Visual Studio, and then manage it using Git and GitHub.
+ Create a simple webpage using HTML, CSS, and JavaScript in Visual Studio, and then manage it using Git and GitHub.